as234545/aws_DataLake/README.md

 4-  time - timestamps of records in songplays broken down into specific units start_time, hour, day, week, month, year, weekday

 ## explanation of the files in the repository
-`data.zip` is the data from Sparkify that is placed in S3 for tranfomtion
+`data.zip` is the data from Sparkify that is placed in S3 for transformation.
-`dl.cfg` configuration and settings file to place aws access key id and aws secret access key
+`dl.cfg` configuration and settings file to place aws access key id and aws secret access key.
-`etl.py`  load data from S3 transforem then using spark then loads them againe into S3 for the analytics team.
+`etl.py`  load data from S3 transform then using spark then loads them again into S3 for the analytics team.

-## to run the Python scripts
+## to run the Python script
-1- Add aws credintal in `dl.cfg`
+1- Add aws credentials  in `dl.cfg`
 2- run in terminal `python etl.py`